Svenregli/DataMining/README.md

 A powerful academic assistant that helps you fetch, embed, analyze, and visualize scientific papers using Semantic Scholar and OpenAI.
 Built with Streamlit.
-You can test it here: https://datamining-dkm9iake685izsyfddtr3q.streamlit.app/
+You can test it here: https://datamining-dkm9iake685izsyfddtr3q.streamlit.app/ There are around 10$ credit left for this API key, this should be sufficent to analyze around 500-1000 papers, depending on the length of the papers

 🔁 Step-by-Step Workflow
 1. Search & Fetch (Tab 1)